slundi/RatioUp/README.md

 # RatioUp

 Tool to fake upload on your torrents.
 It can be useful on private or semi-private bittorrent trackers especially if you have a slow internet connection.
+Furthermore, there are often many seeders so it becomes hard to seed and increase a ratio.
 It is a tool like [JOAL](https://github.com/anthonyraymond/joal) or [Ratio Master](http://ratiomaster.net/).
-I'm making this tool in order to practice Rust programming.
+I'm making this tool in order to practice Rust programming, having something lighter than Joal (written in Java) and that runs on any OS.

 ## Disclamer